The GBS team works closely with talented people and companies to chart a path to success.

-GBS investee companies have consistently raised significant funds from international venture syndicates and the capital markets to develop valuable biotech products.
+GBS investee companies have consistently raised significant funds from international venture syndicates and NASDAQ and ASX capital markets to develop valuable biotech products.
 Examples include:

-- Pharmaxis AU$150m during seed, Series A, IPO and follow on rounds
+- Pharmaxis: AU$200 m+ during seed, Series A, ASX and NASDAQ IPO and public market rounds.

 Venture capital investment takes time - anything from two to twelve months from first contact to the close of the first financing – and we commit to providing clear feedback to entrepreneurs as we evaluate each new opportunity